mydeveloperday/mydeveloperday.github.io/index.md

 ![Leaderboard](images/leaderboard.gif){:width="200px"}

-Resisance is normally just a rubber pad that pushes against the fly wheel of the Bike, the more Resistance you apply the harder it gets.
+Resisance is normally just a (rubber pad that pushes against or a magnet gets closer to) the fly wheel of the Bike, the more Resistance you apply the harder it gets.
 The Peloton Bike obviously knows how much resistance (0-100%) you are applying when you turn that knob, and they combine that with the candence to come up with a "Power/Output" number

 ![Resistance](images/resistance.png){:width="200px"}

-By keeping track of power over time they can determine the Enegrgy or Total Work of a ride.
+By keeping track of power over time they can determine the Energy or "Total Work" of a ride.

 So what make the Peloton Bike so great is once they have this "Power" reading they can build lots of gamification using it, Personal Bests, Leaderboard, PowerZone etc.. all of this is missing from the Peloton App because they don't measure Power from non Peloton Bikes because they can't measure Resistance.